RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 ## PoC Video: Bypassing CDN WAFs with alternate domain routing

-*Note:* In the video I wrote out CloudFlare, the demo is not against CloudFlare but instead CloudFront.
-I hate that these sound so similar...

 In the video below I show the process of going from an entirely locked down website to gaining access through a distribution we control.
 When using this new distribution, any IP restrictions and WAF protections in place on the original web site will be disabled.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TchwGCr4bZE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>